-Reuben Escorpizo is a clinical associate professor of rehabilitation and movement science at the University of Vermont.
-He teaches evidence-based practice, movement system, and musculoskeletal content.
-He has an active outpatient clinical practice and sees adult patients with different health conditions; and also practices in post-trauma, pre- and post-surgery, chronic pain, repetitive stress injury, arthritis and worker health and wellness.
-Dr. Escorpizo's research expertise involves the understanding and evaluation of disability in spinal cord injury, work and employment, and arthritis.
-He is involved in various research on return to work and its sustainability, worker productivity and work rehabilitation, and the role of contextual factors in clinical trials.
-He is the country lead for the International Spinal Cord Injury Study, a multinational cohort study on community-dwelling individuals with SCI; and is a principal investigator or co-investigator of national and international grants.
-He is a co-developer of the Work Rehabilitation Questionnaire (WORQ), which is widely used in return-to-work settings around the world.
+Dr. Reuben Escorpizo is a clinical associate professor of rehabilitation and movement science at the University of Vermont.
+He teaches evidence-based practice, movement system, and musculoskeletal content; and is the DPT Curriculum Committee Chair.
+Reuben practices in an outpatient clinic and sees adult patients with different conditions such as post-trauma, pre- and post-surgery, soft tissue and joint impairments, and work-related impairments and restrictions.
+Reuben's research focuses on the biopsychosocial evaluation of functioning and disability in work and employment (return to work, worker productivity and work rehabilitation), spinal cord injury, and musculoskeletal conditions and the role of the environment and personal factors in disability, utilizing quantitative, psychometric, and qualitative approaches.
+He is the U.S. lead for the International Spinal Cord Injury Study, a multinational cohort study on community-dwelling individuals with SCI; and is a principal investigator or co-investigator of national and international grants.
+He is an Associate Editor of BMC Public Health and the International Journal of Disability Management.
+He co-developed the Work Rehabilitation Questionnaire (WORQ), a questionnaire used in rehabilitation settings and translated in multiple languages.

 Clinical Associate Professor

 - Escorpizo R, Burghardt E, Richards C. Type of job, personal factors, and disease status are important contextual factors when measuring worker productivity in people with arthritis: a Delphi study.
 Disabil Rehabil.
 2019 Apr 16:1-8. doi: 10.1080/09638288.2019.1597181.
 [Epub ahead of print]